asarayja/clean_connect_launcher/README.md

 ✅ The program allows you to easily configure graphics and sound settings for FiveM/GTA V directly from the launcher:

-### Initial Setup

-1. On first startup, you will see a "Fivem Settings" button

-2: it can change graphics, Voice Chat for fivem

-# Ps: All Fivem settings are automatically updated as soon as a change is made.
+## Ps: All Fivem settings are automatically updated as soon as a change is made.

 🖼️ ![Graphics Settings Screenshot](Clean_connect_Graphics.png) <!-- Add real image if possible -->